hyosung11/Launch-School/journal.md

 11:26 Playing around with themes and changed to GitHub theme that I don't like and tried to change back to Atom One Dark, but it looks different.
 Ugh.

 11:39 Outlined Lesson 4: JavaScript Collections > 2.
 Collections Basics.
 Now I want to watch a little soccer as a break.

+14:01 Back to do Sprint 5 Review, Sprint 5 Retrospective and Sprint 6 Planning.